Manifaust/k8s-custom-resources-learning-aid/05_basic_controller.md

 Side note: You might have noticed that there are a lot of comments like the one above in the files that kubebuilder provides.
 Kubebuilder relies on some generation to provide its functionality.
 Comment _markers_ tell the code generator what to do.

-If this is too confusing check out the end result in the learning-aid repo.
+If this is too confusing check out the end result in the [example from the learning-aid repo](https://github.com/Manifaust/k8s-custom-resources-learning-aid/tree/main/examples/my-weather-app-crd).

 # Update the Controller Code